GabrielLugooo/GabrielLugooo/README.md

 Hello!
 My name is Gabriel, I am motivated and passionate about technology, cybersecurity and computing, as well as safeguarding people's security, including their financial well-being.
 I enjoy working with technology and analyzing and solving cybersecurity problems.

 I am a recent graduate as a systems analyst and cybersecurity analyst.
-I also like to continue learning, so I have taken countless courses in the IT industry that help me continue to expand my horizon of knowledge, develop my professional skills, and solve organizational problems.
-This is one of my passions and missions.
+I also like to continue learning, so I have taken anothers courses in the IT industry that help me continue to expand my horizon of knowledge, develop my professional skills, and solve organizational problems.
 I am passionate about helping others, so I share information on topics related to technology, IT, and cybersecurity on my social networks.

-Also I like science, books, learn and play music (piano).
+Also I like science, books, learn & play music (most part piano, but i was dj & producer in the past!), mtbike & running trials, bmx & skate, portrait photography (worked like one for a while!) and woodworking.
+I have an entrepreneurial mind, In the past i had a neigborhood supermarket for 10 years, a small computer store - it service, and started my own small overzise t-shirt brand (about skate & bmx).

 <!-- QUOTE -->
 <p align="right">